jdmulligan/JETSCAPE-analysis/README.md

 ## (1) Generating events

-The script `generate/jetscape_events.py` generates JETSCAPE events, including automated machinery to launch a set of pt-hat bins.
+The script `generate/jetscape_events.py` generates JETSCAPE events, including automated machinery to launch a set of pt-hat bins and optionally scan over any additional parameter(s).

 ### Pre-requisites